 Marin Theatre Company is the Bay Area’s premier mid-sized theatre and the leading professional theatre in the North Bay.
 We are committed to the development and production of new plays, with a comprehensive New Play Program that includes productions of world premieres, two nationally recognized annual playwriting awards and readings and workshops by the nation’s best emerging and established playwrights.
 Our education programs serve more than 4,500 students from over 40 Bay Area schools each year.
 MTC strives to create intimate, powerful and emotional experiences that engage audiences to discuss new ideas and adopt a broader point of view.
 MTC celebrates the intellectual curiosity of our community, and we believe that theatre is an important tool to help build empathy.
 MTC was founded in 1966 and is a 501(c)3 nonprofit organization.

 ALJP CONSULTING GROUP was established by Al Heartley and Jocelyn Prince in 2019.
 ALJP Consulting puts artistry and equity at the heart of their practice.
 ALJP employs planning and search services to address the contemporary challenges of nonprofit organizations in the arts and culture sector.
-The group provides talent searches, career coaching, strategic planning, and community building to theater arts organizations and professionals at pay what you can rates.
+The group provides talent searches, career coaching, strategic planning, and community building to theater arts organizations and professionals at sliding scale rates.
 Past partners include: Mixed Blood Theatre, Victory Gardens Theater, Trinity Repertory Company, Dallas Theater Center, Marin Theatre Company, San Diego Rep, Remy Bumppo, Pivot Arts, National New Play Network, Waterwell Drama Program and The Lark.
 ALJP strives to create more diverse and inclusive environments for artists, administrators, and patrons